JunseokAhn/keycloak-social-naver/README.md

-# Baidu social identity providers for Keycloak.
+# Naver social identity providers for Keycloak.

-This is Baidu social identity providers library for [Keycloak](https://www.keycloak.org/) server.
+This is Naver social identity providers library for [Keycloak](https://www.keycloak.org/) server.
-With this library you can log in into Keycloak via [Baidu](https://www.baidu.com)
+With this library you can log in into Keycloak via [Naver](https://www.naver.com)

 ## Keycloak versions

 It was tested against Keycloak versions:
-+ 12.0.4
++ 18.0.0

 ## How to use it